openlawteam/docs/docs/markup-language/README.md

 arguments:Recipient Ethereum Address,Payment in Wei;
 startDate:Payment Start Date;
 endDate:Payment End Date;
-value: 1000000;
+value: 1000000000000000000;
 repeatEvery:"1 minute")]]
 ```

 If you include the `from` property with a valid Ethereum address, the default OpenLaw account won't initiate the call.
 Instead, the OpenLaw smart contract execution process will expect a transaction hash.
 Like when you sign with MetaMask, an API call will be made to register the transaction hash that has been added to the chain so OpenLaw can know what is going on with the call.

+If the smart contract function being called is "payable" and expects to receive funds, the Ethereum call definition should also include a `value` property with the amount in wei to be sent as part of the transaction.

+### Summary of EthereumCall Definition Properties

+`contract` - Ethereum address of the smart contract

+`interface` - ABI for the smart contract in JSON format

+`function` - specific function to execute in smart contract

+`arguments` - list of values sent to the function

+`startDate` - when the function should be executed for the first time (_optional_ - default is to execute immediately after the contract has been electronically signed by all parties)

+`repeatEvery` - how often the function should be executed (_optional_ - default is to execute only once)

+`endDate` - for a function that is executed periodically, when the function should be executed for the last time (_optional_ - default is no end date/time)

+`network` - the Ethereum network used for the smart contract execution (_optional_ - see above for more details on [selecting a network](#selecting-the-contract-level-ethereum-network))

+`from` - Ethereum address of user that will initiate the function call (for use in a [delegated call](#delegating-the-call))

+`value` - Amount in wei sent as part of executing a payable smart contract function (for use in a [delegated call](#delegating-the-call))

-### EthereumCall Properties
+### EthereumCall Usage Properties

-The EthereumCall type gives you access to some properties you can use in an agreement template.
+The EthereumCall type also gives you access to some properties you can use in an agreement template.
 Those properties are only resolved once the first call is completed (and works only on the first call for now).

 `isSuccessful` - Returns true if the call has been successful, false otherwise.